-Analysis of the City's Public Art Programs focused primarily on intersectional systemic barriers, which are addressed in many of the following key findings and recommendations.
-Many of these barriers are not limited in scope or unique to the City's Public Art program, but rather include historic and contemporary limitations in access to extended resources by BIPOC, female-identified, non-gender conforming, LGBTQIA+ identified, disabled, migrant/undocumented or English as a second language artists.
+Review of the Commission's Public Art Programs focused primarily on intersectional systemic barriers, which are addressed in many of the following key findings and recommendations.
+Many of these barriers are not limited in scope or unique to the San Diego Commission for Arts and Culture Public Art program, but rather include historic and contemporary limitations in access to extended resources by BIPOC, female-identified, non-gender conforming, LGBTQIA+ identified, disabled, migrant/undocumented or English as a second language artists.